umartokyo/Ath/Business/business management.md

 2024/08/21, #school #business-management #notes #umarik

 aim: develop confident, creative and compassionate business leaders.
+	businesses solve problems by producing goods and services

 5 main roles in the business:
 1. CEO: lead the whole team, organize the senior